Why did you decide to study through Bhaktivedanta College Online?

 It is also important for ISKCON’s gain a rightful position and reputation in the academic world and the world at large.
 As we know, there are many other understandings and misunderstandings about the Vedic and Hindu cultures in the academic world and in the information it provides.
 Claiming the space and providing Vaisnava views among academics seems important, and it’s a service that Srila Prabhupada called for on several occasions.

 How can academic knowledge help one’s personal development?

-Devotees are inspired to, and people in general are advised to, live in the mode of goodness.
+Devotees are inspired to, and people, in general, are advised to, live in the mode of goodness.
 It is said that thoughtfulness is in the mode of goodness.
-An academic approach provides you with structured thought and knowledge and supports the mode of goodness, which, in turn, is the basis for sustainable spiritual personal development.
-The academic studies I’ve so far undertaken at the College have provided broad perspectives, and this supported my personal growth.
+An academic approach provides you with structured thought and knowledge and supports the mode of goodness, which, in turn, is the basis for sustainable spiritual, personal development.
+The academic studies I’ve so far undertaken at the College have provided broad perspectives, and this has supported my personal growth.
 This school offers plenty of tools that support and inspire personal development.

 How did that help you?

 So far, it has helped me in several ways.
 I have gained further insight into, and understanding of some elements of Gaudiya-Vaisnava thought.
 I have also found a circle of supportive and knowledgeable Vaisnavas who provide valuable insights and help me understand and practically apply this knowledge.
 I have been inspired to think more and to become more aware of my spiritual development, my interactions with others, and my understanding of my spiritual path.
 As a bonus, I am also learning how to express myself, how to trust, and how to take responsibility and be more of a servant in daily life.
 My education has provided a feeling of larger freedom and enhanced peace on my spiritual path.
 As I occasionally work at different places, such as a local school, I discover that these studies have strengthened my identity and eased my interactions with the people I interact with.